Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

 “May Allah Bless her soul and may she RIP,” the Pakistan Association of Greater Houston said in a statement posted to Facebook.

-Kim Vaughan, a student at the school, has also died, her family said.
+Kimberly Vaughan, a student at the school, also died, her family said.

-Vaughan’s mother, Rhonda Hart, said on Facebook that her daughter was in a first period art class the morning of the shooting.
-However, it’s not clear if it was the same art class where Pagourtzis allegedly opened fire.
+Vaughan’s mother, Rhonda Hart, said on Facebook that her daughter was in a first-period art class the morning of the shooting.
+However, it’s not clear if it was the same class where Pagourtzis allegedly opened fire.

 “I have not found her.
 Pass this along,” she wrote at the time.